 - Improved Training Design

 Training programs possess the potential to evolve and improve to provide better benefits and stronger business outcomes to an organization.
 Without data-backed evaluation, the foundation of change can be subjective at best.

 Training delivery is often subject to debate, be it on-the-job, self-study methodologies, classroom interaction or more.
 Evaluation techniques at a comparative level help organizations make sound decisions behind the methods to utilize.

 Assessment & Development Centers

 Assessment Centers are known to involve participants completing a range of tasks that simulate real-time activities carried out in the target job.
-A combination of the same, and more importantly methods that utilize psychometric tests and interviews are used to assess specific competencies in candidates.
+A combination of the same, and more important methods that utilize psychometric tests and interviews are used to assess specific competencies in candidates.

 The concept is defined by an organization’s desire to predict future job performance.
 Assessment & Development Centers are known to draw this outcome by having individuals carry out a set of tasks that most accurately sample those required in the job.
 In simpler terms, these centers are designed to measure and observe behavior.

 This approach derails from the more traditional approach in which an observer primarily infers personal characteristics from behaviour based upon subjective judgement, and usually without much evidence.
-Over time, these have been rendered ineffective and inaccurate because of the subjective biases and hims of the observer.
+Over time, these have been rendered ineffective and inaccurate because of the subjective biases and whims of the observer.